 For symptomatic relief of arthritis as cited by multiple health care sources, the primary dietary/herbal supplements include the following natural substances:

 Glucosamine, a sugar compound found naturally in the human body, but its production slows with aging when people need it the most.
 In a nutritional supplement it’s thought to help repair damaged cartilage, a typical symptom of osteoarthritis and other types of arthritis.
 When combined in a supplement with boswellia it improves joint lubrication, joint cushioning, and restores a comfortable range of motion.

 Fish Oil (Essential Omega-3 Fatty Acids) from cold water fish (tuna, mackerel, halibut, cod, salmon) are anti- inflammatory for arthritis relief.
-Fish oil is also effective in rheumatoid arthritis.
+Fish oil is also effective in rheumatoid arthritis and other forms of arthritis, like gout.
 Good dietary fish oil supplements guarantee the removal of all contaminants such as lead, mercury, arsenic, cadmium, dioxins and PCBs.
 My husband and I use one of the world’s finest fish oil supplements.
 Its pharmaceutical-grade omega-3s feature a state-of-the-art, proprietary, triple molecular distillation process that concentrates natural beneficial omega-3 fatty acids and removes all impurities.
 It contains a full spectrum of seven omega-3’s DHA, EPA, and more.
 Supportive but not conclusive research shows that consumption of EPA and DHA omega-3 fatty acids may reduce the risk of coronary heart disease.